francescodc87/ipaPy2/README.md

         ppm: accuracy of the MS instrument used
         me: accurate mass of the electron.
 Default 5.48579909065e-04
         ratiosd: default 0.9.
-It represents the acceptable ratio between predicted intensity and observed intesity of isotopes. it is used to compute the shape parameters of the lognormal distribution used to calculate the isotope pattern scores as sqrt(1/ratiosd)
+It represents the acceptable ratio between predicted intensity and observed intensity of isotopes. it is used to compute the shape parameters of the lognormal distribution used to calculate the isotope pattern scores as sqrt(1/ratiosd)
         ppmunk: ppm associated to the 'unknown' annotation.
 If not provided equal